atsign-foundation/atsign.dev/content/en/docs/Sample-Apps/at_hello_world.md

 ## Overview of the at_hello_world app

-The at_hello_world application is a bit of a misnomer.
+"at_hello_world" is a bit of a misnomer.
 Beyond the fact that this app does a lot more than printing “Hello World!” on the console of your IDE, if you lift its hood, you’ll find a tremendous amount of stuff going on (tracing all the functions called in the server_demo_service.dart file will get you several abstraction layers deep into the @protocol!).
 By no means do you have to understand everything that is happening behind the scenes in the at_hello_world application, but it’ll definitely help to grasp the basics.

-Just like the rest of the @platform, all of our demo applications are open source!
-Feel free to download the at_hello_world code from our GitHub repository [here](https://github.com/atsign-foundation/at_demos)!
+Just like the rest of the @platform, all of our demo applications are open source.
+Feel free to download the at_hello_world code from our GitHub repository [here](https://github.com/atsign-foundation/at_demos).

 Upon downlaoding and booting up the app on an emulator, you are met with the Login screen where you can login after selecting a testable @sign to authenticate with from the dropdown menu.